 National Hispanic Heritage Month, held from Sept.
 15 to Oct.
 15, recognizes the contributions made by, and cultural significance of Hispanic and Latino Americans to the United States.
 In California alone, Latinos make up the largest ethnic group in California, so there are plenty of reasons and ways to celebrate.

-Here are five options:
+Here are seven options:

 El Grito – A Celebration of Mexican Independence